CursorHop vs Mouse Without Borders

 The hard ceiling: no macOS build, no plans announced.
 One Mac on your desk and MWB is off the table.

-CursorHop runs on Windows and macOS, scales to 10 devices, transfers files at 70 Mbps, holds ~7 ms median latency, and idles at 18 MB.
+CursorHop runs on Windows and macOS, scales to 10 devices, ships native drag-drop file transfer with no 100 MB cap, holds ~7 ms median latency, and idles at 18 MB.
 Noise encryption from day one.
 Screen dimming and raw-input Game Mode out of the box.
 Full-time development with a support inbox that actually answers.

 What each one ships today